ROSA Research Team

 Ms Eliza Schioldann

-Eliza Schioldann is a Research Assistant for the Registry of Older South Australians (ROSA) Project at SAHMRI.
+Eliza Schioldann is a Research Assistant for the Registry of Senior Australians (ROSA) Project at SAHMRI.
 Eliza’s background is in a range of fields including Global Development and Public Health, and her interests include health promotion and disease prevention, improving health equity, and gender.
 She has over four years of diverse experience working for organisations including Birthing Kit Foundation Australia, the International Organization for Migration (the UN Migration Agency), and the Myanmar Snakebite Project.

 Her qualifications include a Bachelor of International Studies, a Bachelor of Arts (majoring in Development Studies), and an Honours Degree of the Bachelor of Health Sciences (Public Health).
 She is currently completing a Master of Public Health and Tropical Medicine through James Cook University.